kingbin/cs193/readme.md

 My solutions may not be perfect, but I believe they’re a good start to something good.

-As always, critisism is encouraged, I’m eager to learn.
+As always, criticism is encouraged, I’m eager to learn.

 ~Chris